 How can you ask a question that doctors feel comfortable to answer?

 It’s okay for your question to describe a general health situation, illness, or symptoms.

 However, medical questions that contain patient-specific facts are not allowed, and may be deleted or reworded to describe a general situation.

 Any answer to a question only provides general guidance and information, but do not provide diagnostic answers or specific treatment recommendations.

 They are not a substitute for a real-life consultation with your doctor.

-We will continue engaging relevant health regulatory bodies and professional organisations in the discussion on how best doctors can use DxD (and other sites on the internet) to share their specialized knowledge, while complying with the rules that govern their professions.
+We will continue engaging relevant health regulatory bodies and professional organisations in the discussion on how best doctors can use DoctorxDentist (and other websites on the internet) to share their specialized knowledge, while complying with the rules that govern their professions.